-Pioneer Cup is a friendly (but fierce) competition between the college’s residence halls for leadership in civic engagement, sustainability, and wellness that is being held for the first time over the 2013-14 academic year.
+Pioneer Cup is a friendly (but fierce) competition between the college’s residence halls for leadership in civic engagement, sustainability, and wellness.
 Throughout the year, residents earn points for their halls by participating in a wide variety of activities, programs, and events related to the competition themes.
-For example, residents can earn points for participating in a community service event, donating blood, or holding executive office in a student organization.
-In addition, residence halls will have the opportunity to earn points for environmentally responsible behaviors such as recycling and conserving energy.
+For example, residents can earn points for participating in a community service event, donating blood, or participating in intramural sports.
+In addition, residence halls have the opportunity to earn points for environmentally responsible behaviors such as recycling and conserving energy.

-A series of awesome prizes are awarded regularly over the course of the competition.
-Residents will receive raffle tickets for each Pioneer Cup activity or event in which they participate and prizes will be raffled off monthly.
-At the end of the year, the winning residence hall will receive a hall amenity (e.g., pool table, ping pong table, foosball table, water bottle fill stations) selected by its Hall Council.
+A series of awesome prizes are awarded monthly over the course of the competition.
+Residents receive a chance to win these prizes for each Pioneer Cup activity or event in which they participate.
+At the end of the year, the winning residence hall will receive funding towards the purchase of a hall amenity (e.g., pool table, ping pong table, foosball table, water bottle fill stations) selected by its Hall Council.

-The Pioneer Cup is a joint-program of the Center for Civic Engagement, the Office of Sustainability, Health & Wellness Services, and Residential Life.
+The Pioneer Cup is a joint-program of the Center for Civic Engagement, Health & Wellness Services, and Residential Life.
 It is managed by a Steering Committee with representatives from these and other departments on campus.
 The current members of the Steering Committee are:

 - Jonathan Hilsher, Director of Civic Engagement

-- Matt Ryan, Senior Director of Residential Life
+- Matthew Ryan, Senior Director of Residential Life